 This report provides a summary of data relating to potential and actual organ donors as recorded by NHS Blood and Transplant via the Potential Donor Audit (PDA), the accompanying Referral Record and the UK Transplant Registry for the Scotland Team.
-The report covers the time period 1 April 2015 to 31 March 2016 and data from 1 April 2014 to 31 March 2015 are also provided in certain sections for comparison purposes.
+The report covers the time period 1 April 2016 to 31 March 2017 and data from 1 April 2015 to 31 March 2016 are also provided in certain sections for comparison purposes.

 As part of the PDA, patients aged over 80 years of age and those who did not die on a critical care unit or an emergency department are not audited nationally and are therefore excluded from the majority of this report.
+Data from neonatal Intensive Care Units have also been excluded from this report.
 In addition, some information from this time period may be outstanding due to late reporting and difficulties obtaining patient notes.
 Donations not captured by the PDA will still be included in the data supplied from the accompanying Referral Record or from the UK Transplant Registry, as appropriate.